OpenFn/women-for-women/README.md

 ### Flow Triggers
 Trigger Type: Message Filter
-A message filter trigger has been configured for Job 1 above.
+A message filter trigger has been configured for each above.
 The job will run when a CSV file with the matching message filter is recieved in the project inbox.

 ### OpenFn Adaptors
  SFTP adaptor and Salesforce adaptor